 1. Critical path method (CPM)

-The critical path method is a step-by-step project management technique to map out project tasks and create a timeline to complete them on schedule.
+TThe critical path method is a step-by-step project management technique for mapping out project tasks and creating a timeline to complete them on schedule.

 Applying the CPM technique involves: